-As to the design of the solver model, we first perform channel concatenation on target image $Y$ and conditional image $C$, where both images are of the same size.
-The negative energy function is then defined by a bottom-up ConvNet $f(Y,C; \theta)$, which maps the 6-channel ``image'' to a negative energy by several convolutional layers.
-Leaky ReLU layers are used between convolutional layers.
-Figure \ref{structure_solver_image} shows an illustration of the solver structure.
+As to the design of the solver model, we first perform channel concatenation on target image $Y$ and condition image $C$, where both images are of the same size.
+The value function $f(Y,C,\theta)$ is then defined by an encoder $\Phi([Y,C])$ plus $-\Vert Y\Vert^2/2s^2$, in which $\Phi([Y,C])$ maps the 6-channel ``image'' to a scalar by several convolutional layers.
+Leaky ReLU layers are added between two consecutive convolutional layers.
+Figure \ref{structure_solver_image} shows an illustration of the network architecture of the solver.